siwalikm/v3-siwalik-in-website/content/posts/2020-03-21-the-myth-of-building-a-perfect-tech-blog.md

 title: The Myth of Building a Perfect Tech Blog
 date: 2020-03-21T16:16:00.000Z
 description: >-
-  After spending an eternity trying to figure out what tech stack to use and how to design an extraordinary tech blog, I finally let go of all my anxiety and decided to write this article about my journey behind building this blog.
+  After months of procrastination on building a "perfect" tech blog, I finally let go of all my anxiety and decided to write this article about my learnings behind building a blog.
 category: Reflections
 tags:
   - blog